-City Council Adopted the Unified Development Code (UDC) on
+City Council adopted a new chapter, Chapter 55 Unified Development Code (UDC), on

 Review and Adoption Schedule